Anjok07/ultimatevocalremovergui/README.md

 ### Other Platforms

 This application does not currently run efficiently on Mac & Linux platforms yet.
-However, you can experiment with is by performing a manual install (see the **Manual Developer Installation** section below for more information).
+However, you can experiment with it by performing a manual install (see the **Manual Developer Installation** section below for more information).
 Some features may not be available on non-Windows platforms.
 An all-in-one version for MacOS will be coming soon.

 ## Application Manual